-- 1. Examinations are conducted orally only in special cases with the permission of the Examination Board. - 2.
+- Assessments are conducted orally only in special cases with the permission of the Examination Board. - 2.
 Oral assessments take place individually in so far as it concerns an individual assessment.

-7:13(2)(I) of the WHW
+7:13(2)(l) of the WHW

-- OC: right to be consulted - 3.
-Oral assessments are public unless the examination board has determined otherwise in a special case.
+3. Oral assessments are public unless the Examination Board has determined otherwise in a special case.